yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 ## YugabyteDB

-### What version of YugabyteDB does Yugabyte Cloud run on
+### What version of YugabyteDB does Yugabyte Cloud run on?

 New standard clusters are provisioned with the YugabyteDB [stable release](../../releases/whats-new/stable-release/).